Faculty and Staff

 Areas of Emphasis: Critical Theory, Dramatic Literature, African American History and Performance, Performance Studies, Critical Race Studies, Sensorial Studies, Dramaturgy, Acting, Directing

-As an artist, Angela works professionally as a performer, director, and dramaturge.
-She co-wrote and directed an original work, The Knot, in collaboration with Dr. Lindsey Mantoan.
-She has appeared onstage with the Emmy Award-winning Kaiser Permanente's Educational Theatre Programs, the National Dance Company of Ghana, the Tony Award winning Old Globe Theatre and La Jolla Playhouse, and toured with Stanford Repertory Theatre's production of The Wanderings of Odysseus in Athens, Greece.
-As a dramaturge, she has worked on productions of The Color Purple, Hairspray, and Cabaret and the development of new works including, Higher Ground, Elephant, and The Jasper Ridge Project.
-Most recently, Angela directed Lydia R. Diamond's adaptation of Toni Morrison's The Bluest Eye, and Tom Eyen and Henry Krieger's Dreamgirls.
-Her production of Dreamgirls was nominated for eight (San Francisco) Theatre Bay Area Awards including Outstanding Direction of a Musical and Outstanding Production of a Musical.
+Angela works professionally as a director, and dramaturg.
+She has appeared onstage with the Emmy Award-winning Kaiser Permanente's Educational Theatre Programs, the National Dance Company of Ghana, the Tony Award-winning Old Globe Theatre and La Jolla Playhouse, and toured with Stanford Repertory Theatre's production of The Wanderings of Odysseus in Athens, Greece.
+As a dramaturg, she has worked on several productions including The Color Purple, Hairspray, Cabaret, Father Comes Home from the Wars, Peter and the Starcatcher, Heathers the Musical, Three Sisters, The Scarlet Letter, Feathers and Teeth, In the Blood, As You Like It, and Native Guard with the Tony Award-winning Alliance Theatre.
+Additionally, she works as a dramaturg in residence with Atlanta-based Working Title Playwrights on new play development and teaching master classes in dramaturgy.
+As a director, Angela has worked on several productions such as, The Bluest Eye, Dreamgirls, Branches Etched Across the Sky, In the Red and Brown Water, and Twilight: Los Angeles 1992.
+Her production of Dreamgirls was nominated for eight (San Francisco) Theatre Bay Area Awards including Outstanding Direction of a Musical and Outstanding Production of a Musical, and her production of In the Red and Brown Water won an Outstanding Director award from the Kennedy Center.

-As a scholar, Dr. Schiller has presented her research on the intersections of touch, race, and performance at various conferences, including Performance Studies International (PSi), and the American Society for Theatre Research (ASTR).
+Dr. Schiller has presented her research on the intersections of race and performance at various national and international conferences, including Performance Studies International (PSi), the American Society for Theatre Research (ASTR), and the International Society for the Oral Literatures of Africa (ISOLA).
 She is a member of Performance Studies International (PSi), The American Society for Theatre Research (ASTR), American Theatre in Higher Education (ATHE), and the National Academic Advising Association (NACADA).
-Her dissertation The Choreography of Jim Crow: Race, Performance, and the Politics of Touch was awarded a Mellon Dissertation Fellowship.
+She is currently working on the development of a book length project entitled The Choreography of Jim Crow: Race, Performance, and the Politics of Touch.
 Her areas of research include Performance Studies, 20th century African American History and Performance, Critical Race Theory, Dramatic Literature, Sensorial Studies, and 20th and 21st Century American Drama.

-As an artist-scholar, Dr. Schiller's work is about revealing the ways that performance can be utilized as a meaningful tool of social engagement and compassion about what it means to be human.
+Dr. Schiller's body of work is ultimately rooted in revealing the ways that performance can be utilized as a meaningful tool for critical thinking, social justice, and the development of empathy and compassion for the human experience.

 Jan Wikstrom (Assistant Professor, Coordinator of Acting, Resident Vocal Coach)